 - If using a washing machine, place your masks inside a mesh laundry bag to protect them.
 Select warm water with mild soap.

 - To dry, lay flat.
-Warm iron when necessary (AVOID touching the elastic).
+Warm iron when necessary (AVOID touching the elastic and nose wire).
 Do not bleach.
 The material will deteriorate more quickly.

 - Please wash your mask before and in between each use.